Using Any Hire is simple and accessible.

 - Adding a payment method

-You won’t be charged any Upwork freelancer fees for your work on Any Hire contracts.
+You won’t be charged any Upwork freelancer service fees for your work on Any Hire contracts.
 Your payment method information is what we use to release payment to you on behalf of your client.

 We may also ask you to complete a questionnaire about how you run your business — this is important for us to be able to make an accurate classification recommendation for the client.